-Grade Level: 9 -12 Credits: 1 CTE Credit
+Grade Level: 9 -12 Prerequisite: none

 Communication Systems provides experiences in the fields of imaging technology, graphic production, video and media, technical design, and various modes of communicating information through the use of data.
 Students develop critical-thinking and problem-solving skills using the universal systems model.
 Students also learn about the impact of communication on society and potential career fields relating to communications.